Codecademy/docs/content/general/concepts/modulo/modulo.md

 Modulo is a mathematical operation available in every programming language along with more common ones like addition and multiplication.
 A modulo operation takes two arguments and returns the remainder of the first argument divided by the second.
 The result of the operation is called the modulus.

-Most programming languages use the symbol `%` to represent the modulo operation, though some may use `mod`.
+Most programming languages use the symbol `%` to represent the modulo operation, though some may use `mod` or other variations.

 ## Examples